Silverstein re-election bid aided by 'ghost candidate' McAteer-Fournier

-Silverstein was forced to resign his Senate leadership post, but is still receiving leadership backing in the campaign.
-The Senate’s Democratic Victory Fund recently contributed more than $55,000 to his campaign.
+Silverstein was forced to resign his Senate leadership post, but still received leadership backing in the campaign.
+The Senate’s Democratic Victory Fund contributed more than $55,000 to his campaign.

 In January, Legislative Inspector General Julie Porter concluded that Silverstein did not commit sexual harassment, but that he did violate the section of the Illinois Governmental Ethics Act known as the legislative code of conduct.
 Porter recommended that Silverstein receive counseling from the Senate’s ethics officer.